maueroats/teaching/content/intermediate-cs/ch20/tightrope.md

 * Square color is:

-    - Green if the distances from the square to circle 1 and circle 2 are within 20 of each other.
+    - Green if the distance from the square to circle 1 and the distance from the square to circle 2 are within 20 of each other.
     - Red otherwise.

-Example
+Some people had trouble understanding this description.
+In a computer-like language:
 ```text
 a = distance from square to circle 1
 b = distance from square to circle 2